GatoGraphQL/ExtensionStarter/README.md

 }
 ```

-Create empty file `stubs/wpackagist-plugin/your-extension/stubs.php`, to be filled with stubs for all classes/functions/constants invoked on your integration plugin.
+Create empty file `stubs/wpackagist-plugin/your-extension/stubs.php`, to be filled with stubs for all classes/functions/constants invoked on your WordPress integration plugin (eg: WooCommerce, Yoast SEO, or Hello Dolly).

 <details>

 <summary>What are stubs needed for?
 And how to generate them? 🤔</summary>

-Add stubs for all plugins for which there is an extension (eg: WooCommerce, Yoast SEO or, in this case, Hello Dolly).
+Stubs are placeholders to "load" a functionality that is otherwise missing (because the plugin that contains it is not loaded when running unit tests and static analysis).

-Stubs avoid PHPStan producing an error when analyzing packages which invoke classes, methods, constants, etc, from 3rd-party WordPress plugins, as these are not loaded by the application.
+Stubs avoid PHPStan producing an error when analyzing packages which invoke classes, methods, constants, etc, from 3rd-party WordPress plugins.
 (Eg: [the stubs file for `hello-dolly`](stubs/wpackagist-plugin/hello-dolly/stubs.php) avoids an error from [calling `hello_dolly_get_lyric()` in the field resolver](layers/GatoGraphQLForWP/packages/hello-dolly-schema/src/FieldResolvers/ObjectType/RootObjectTypeFieldResolver.php)).

 It also avoids Rector from producing errors when downgrading the code.

+Stubs must be added for all the WordPress integration plugins for which there is an extension in the monorepo (eg: WooCommerce, Yoast SEO, or Hello Dolly).

 The stub files, if not already available for that WordPress plugin, can be generated using [`php-stubs/generator`](https://github.com/php-stubs/generator) (check also [`php-stubs/wordpress-stubs`](https://github.com/php-stubs/wordpress-stubs)).